ShindouMihou/shieldbotlist-javacord/README.md

 public void updateSBL(DiscordApi api, long token, String botId){
 ShieldBotApi api = new ShieldBotApi.Builder().token(token).botId(botId).build();
 Values.setApi(api);

-/* You can also store this somewhere else, as long as updateSBL is being run on main().
+/* You can also store this timer somewhere, or just directly use it. **/ Timer timer = updateSbl(api);
- * Personally, I store this somewhere else, so I can cancel it whenever.
- **/
-Timer timer = updateSbl(api);
 }